KirstLab/asc_seurat/docs/index.rst

 Asc-Seurat (Analytical single-cell Seurat-based web application) is a web application based on Shiny [1]_.
 Pronounced as “ask Seurat”, it provides a click-based, easy-to-install, and easy-to-use interface that allows the execution of all steps necessary for scRNA-seq analysis (See :ref:`Asc-Seurat workflow <fig-workflow>`).
 It integrates many of the capabilities of the Seurat [2]_ and Dynverse [3]_ and also allows an instantaneous functional annotation of genes of interest using BioMart [4]_.

 Asc_seurat relies on multiple R packages.
-Please, visit the :ref:`references <references>` and check the full list of packages and their references.
+Please, visit the :ref:`references <references>` and check the complete list of packages and their references.

 .. _fig-workflow: